AvaProtocol/OAK-docs/_docs/product-use-cases.md

 DeFi protocols often incentivize deposits by offering rewards in the protocol’s native token, similar to how traditional banks offer interest (measured in APY) to incentivize fiat deposits.
 However, unlike the traditional banking system that systematically pays interest in fiat, token rewards typically remain locked in the smart contract until the user initiates a request to “claim rewards”.
 This results in capital inefficiencies as those tokens are not generating additional interest on top of the assets that were initially deposited.

-You can use OAK Network’s API to schedule both claiming and depositing awards as frequently as every hour.
+You can use Ava Protocol’s API to schedule both claiming and depositing awards as frequently as every hour.

 You define the following parameters - and never sign over custody of your private key or tokens.